singularityhacker/Content/singularity-hacker-book/knowing-the-future.md

 “The most compelling reason for most people to buy a computer for the home will be to link it into a nationwide communications network,” Jobs told Playboy.

 When he made that prediction in ’85, he was four years ahead of Tim Berners-Lee’s 1989 work to develop a system called the World Wide Web.
 “Berners-Lee wrote the first web page editor and web browser in his office at CERN \[the European Organization for Nuclear Research\], and by the end of 1990, the first web page was posted online,” The New York Times explains.

+**Conclusion**

+What is the future going to be?
+Beyond isolating ideas, is there a holistic and comprehensive picture of what's coming?
+Yes, and it is captured in the idea of the technological singularity.

 ---